 When you are planning to make a significant change in your business, SWOT diagrams can help you break down the situation into four distinct quadrants:

-- Strengths: What does your company do better than its computers?
+- Strengths: What does your company do better than its competitors?
 Think of both internal and external strengths that you possess.